MdDaudIbrahim/Interactive-Particle-Cloud-Visualizer/README.md

 Follow these steps to get your development environment set up:

-1. Open index.html in your web browser to view the visualizer.
+1. No installation needed.
+Open index.html in your browser.

 _**(AI Suggested)** Remember to verify these steps.
 You might need to add repository cloning, directory navigation, or environment variable setup._